How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 Email Notifications

-Configure Fail2Ban to send email notifications by setting the destemail and sender options:
+Configure Fail2Ban to send email notifications in case of a ban action.
+This is done by setting the destemail and sender fields:

 destemail = admin@example.com